 * LME/ShFE arb: http://bit.ly/2wZSAEz (Updates with closing prices)

-* PREMIUMS: A global aluminium producer has offered Japanese buyers a premium of $110 a tonne for primary metal shipments during the first quarter of next year, as much as 17 percent above the current quarter, three sources directly involved in pricing talks said on Friday.
+ALUMINIUM PREMIUMS: A global aluminum producer has offered Japanese buyers a premium of $159 a tonne for primary metal shipments for the July-September quarter, up 23 percent from the current quarter, sources said.

 OTHER METALS: LME aluminum ended up 0.5 percent at $2,274 a tonne while lead closed 0.3 percent higher at $2,446.

 (Additional reporting by Tom Daly in BEIJING and Melanie Burton in MELBOURNE Editing by David Goodman and Jane Merriman)